Skinny Raspberry Swirl Cheesecake Bars.

 Yield: 12-16 bars, depending how large you cut them

 An easy and delicious recipe for lightened up cheesecake bars using light cream cheese, yogurt, egg whites, and a touch of raspberry jam.

 - 3/4 cup (85g) graham cracker crumbs (about 5-6 full sheets graham crackers)

 - 2 Tablespoons (30g) unsalted or salted butter, melted (or melted coconut oil)

 - 8 ounces brick-style light cream cheese, softened to room temperature (do not use fat free)

 - 3/4 cup (185g) Chobani Greek yogurt (or regular yogurt, plain or flavored, low fat or fat free)

 - 2 teaspoons vanilla extract

-- Remove the crust from the oven and spread filling on top.
+- Pour filling onto the crust.
 Swirl the raspberry jam on top of the batter (see the text in the post for how I swirl).

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.